 58% of South Koreans listen to podcasts at least monthly.

 This is the first time in our statistics series that Americans have not been the highest percentage of media users, and I find this interesting.
 Numbers from the same source have the top five podcast listeners rounded out by Spain (40%), Sweden (36%), and Americans are tied with Australia at 33%.
 If you take the percentage given in another study cited above of 32% of Americans, then the Aussies beat us by a small margin.
 One thing I like about this study is that it considers the percentage of the population, and not just raw user numbers.

 But, since most of the readers of this blog are Americans, let’s return to US-based podcast statistics.

 36% of American males 12 and over listen each month.

 By contrast, only 29% of their female counterparts are this dedicated.
 It isn’t at all unusual to see a form of media dominated by one sex over the other.
 For instance, Pinterest is favored by women, while LinkedIn is ruled by the men.
 Much of this probably has to do with the gender gap in careers.
 After all, men can listen to a podcast in the shop while working on a car, or nailing siding to a building.
 It’s a bit harder to listen in an office setting, where more women work.

 40% of those under age 55 listen monthly.

 By far, this is the largest American segment to be listening every month, and it’s 8% higher than the all-ages listening rate.
 Part of this, of course, has to do with overall technology usage.
-Older people still spend more time listening to or watching old-fashioned radio or broadcast television.
+Older people still spend more time listening to or watching old-fashioned broadcast television.
 They tend to use computers for email and checking up with the grandchildren.
 A few more are on Facebook or YouTube.
 But they aren’t online for many hours every day, nor do they own as many smartphones as the younger set.

 67% of podcasts assume an audience between the ages of 18 and 44.